 First, let's not get lost in translation.
 Sambal is a generic term for chili-based sauces.
 Nasi goreng means "fried rice".
 Literally, there is nothing about nasi goreng that requires it to be spicy.
 But since nasi goreng is a Malay term, the Malay (and we don't mean Malaysian) style of cooking fried rice has associated nasi goreng with spicy fried rice with bold flavors.
 In other words, that nasi goreng is spicy is more of a cultural association than a literal definition.

 That said, let's proceed to this sambal fried rice recipe.
-To make the spice base, I combined sambal oelek (available in Asian groceries), crushed galangal (also available in Asian groceries), fresh garlic, onion, kaffir lime leaf and lemongrass.
+To make the spice base, we combined sambal oelek (available in Asian groceries), crushed galangal (also available in Asian groceries), fresh garlic, onion, kaffir lime leaf, and lemongrass.
 Can you imagine the aroma?

 - 2 tablespoons sambal oelek

 - 2 tablespoons chopped shallots

 - 1 kaffir lime leaf (rolled then sliced into fine strips)